 St. John at The Bridge Theatre

 The seminal St. John restaurant group has found a new locale in which to set up shop — at the much-anticipated Bridge Theatre.
 With the building led by Nicholas Hytner, who is by all accounts British theatre’s answer to Fergus Henderson, the match could not be more perfect.
 Dishes include the legendary madeleines and doughnuts, along with small plates including terrines, crispy pig skin and potted beef.

 London Shell Co.

 Floating restaurants are normally an unquantified nightmare, which is why the brilliant London Shell Co is such a revelation.
 Turn up for a three-hour cruise from Paddington to Camden and back, eat delicious oysters, chilli and crab linguine and buttermilk pudding, and watch Regent’s Canal go by.

 With its new outposts in Covent Garden now established, it’s worth remembering that the original Petersham Nurseries Cafe, near Richmond, still excels at superb — if spendy — Italian cuisine, which might feature risotto with amarone and radicchio or baked lemon sole with lentils.

-Replacing the also-lauded Whitechapel Refectory in 2020, Nick Gilkinson — formerly of fellow listee Garden Museum Cafe — and Joe Fox — formerly of fellow listee Petersham Nurseries — opened Townsend, and new head chef Chris Shaw has taken it from strength to strength in its short, pandemic-clipped life.
+Replacing the also-lauded Whitechapel Refectory in 2020, Nick Gilkinson — formerly of fellow listee Garden Museum Cafe — and Joe Fox — formerly of fellow listee Petersham Nurseries — opened Townsend, and new head chef Chris Shaw has taken it from strength to strength.
 Dishes like fried Wensleydale with heather honey and smoked chilli; wild mushrooms with egg yolk, Berkswell cheese, and truffle; and poached root vegetables with potato cake and green sauce betray the fact that this is a modern British restaurant aware that much of modern British is really old European with an accent.